Firebreaks isolate separate areas by wide strips designed to reduce or halt the progression of fire in bush, pasture, forest or vacant land.

 - any combustible matter

-All other land in excess of 1,500 square metres is to have firebreak of a minimum width of three metres inside all external boundaries of the properties.
+All other land in excess of 1,500m2 is to have firebreak of a minimum width of 3m inside all external boundaries of the properties.

-Please note that if you have an approved building licence that has been issued by the City of Melville and construction has not commenced by 15 November of the year, you are required to comply with the Bushfires Act and clear the land.
+Please note that if you have an approved building licence that has been issued by the City of Melville, and construction has not commenced by 15 November of that year, you are required to comply with the Bush Fires Act 1954 and clear the land.

 Please also note properties with houses are also required to comply with the Bush Fires Act 1954 by removing all flammable matter from the property and verge prior to 15 November each year.

-Rangers will inspect the properties during November/December to ensure compliance.
+Rangers will inspect properties during November/December to ensure compliance.